yogithaprasad/CliniScan-Lung-Abnormality-Detection/README.md

 - **Milestone 1: Data Preprocessing & Setup:** Processed and cleaned two distinct chest X-ray datasets, converting annotations to a unified format.
 - **Milestone 2: Model Training & Experimentation:** Trained and compared multiple YOLOv8 and ResNet50 models to identify the best performers for integration.
 - **Milestone 3: Application Development:** Built the core Streamlit application, integrating the best-performing classifier and detectors.
-- **Milestone 4: Final Polish & Deployment:** Refined the UI/UX, added professional features like Grad-CAM and downloadable reports, and deployed the final application to Streamlit Community Cloud.
+- **Milestone 4: Adding Robustness & Final Polish:** Implemented an image validation model to reject incorrect inputs, refined the UI/UX, added Grad-CAM, and deployed the final application to Streamlit Community Cloud.